Conditions of Hire

 It is the responsibility of the organiser to inform the General Services Office if there is any possibility of controversy/protest/civil disorder in relation to the event or any participants.

 Visitor car parking on campus is very restricted.
-Consequently visitors are encouraged where appropriate to use public transport or taxis.
+Consequently, visitors are encouraged where appropriate to use public transport or taxis.
 It is the responsibility of event organisers to notify participants of the parking situation.
+Parking facilities can be viewed on https://www.ucc.ie/en/discover/visit/parking/

-Visitors with disability are permitted to access campus whenever possible on request at the vehicular entrance to the main campus.
-A number of designated marked spaces on campus are solely for the use of people with disability.
+Visitors with disabilities are permitted to access campus whenever possible on request at the vehicular entrance to the main campus.
+A number of designated marked spaces on campus are solely for the use of people with disabilities.

 14. Audio Visual Equipment

-The standard Audio Visual equipment in central teaching and meeting rooms is an Overhead Projector and Screen.
-Should you require additional equipment to the Overhead Projector and Screen for your event, you must contact the Audio Visual department at UCC (021-4902596).
-Charges may apply for Audio Visual services.
+Should you require additional technical equipment or advice for your event, you must contact the Audio Visual Media Services at UCC (021-4902596 or email@example.com).
+Charges may apply for Audio Visual Media services.

 It is advised to contact the Audio Visual Services prior to your event to ensure all the audio visual equipment is in working order.

-Stands (not paper) for flip charts can be booked in advance of your event from the Room Bookings Office.
+Flip-chart stands (not paper & pens) can be booked in advance of your event through the Room Bookings Office.
 These stands are available on a first-come-first-served basis.

 Due to Fire and Safety regulations the availability of such space in circulation routes/ escape routes outside central teaching and meeting rooms is limited.
 If you require such facilities, please discuss this with the Room Bookings Office at the time of making your booking.